Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 Since **BALSAMIC <= v18.0.0** Post-call database filters are initially applied as soft-filters.
 After this step the variants have a chance to be rescued if they meet either of the following criteria:

 1. The variant is marked with CLNSIG=Pathogenic and/or CLNSIG=Likely_pathogenic and/or ONC=Oncogenic in the INFO-field coming from Clinvar.
 2. The variant exists in the optionally supplied whitelist VCF-file.
-The file in BALSAMIC/analysis_metadata/marked_causative.vcf will be used by default, but can be replaced by the --allowlist-snvs option.
+The file in BALSAMIC/analysis_metadata/marked_causative.vcf will be used by default, but can be replaced by the --rescue-list option.

 If either of those criteria are met the filters will be moved to a new INFO field called AllowlistedFilters and the variant will be set to PASS, in addition the reason for the variant rescue will be given in the new AllowlistStatus INFO-field.